cpske/ISP/about.md

 Software "bots" constantly scan the web for email addresses and use them to send spam and phishing attacks.

 Some people disguise their email as "santaclaus at christmas dot com", but that is easily recognized using pattern matching.

+To see if your email or phone number has appeared in a data breach, visit [haveibeenpwned.com](https://haveibeenpwned.com).
+You can (securely) check if your password has been exposed, too.